About Tunisia

 South of the mountains, the terrain slopes across a plateau to an endorheic basin with several salt lakes and scattered date palm oases.

-The Chott el Djerid, a large salt lake in west-central Tunisia, is the largest salt pan in the Sahara Desert.
-To the south lies a hot and dry central plain, the semiarid area merges into the Sahara.
+Chott el Djerid, a large salt lake in west-central Tunisia, is the largest salt pan in the Sahara Desert.
+To the south lies a hot and dry central plain, the semiarid area merges into the

 The Sahara

-South of the salt lakes stretches the Grand Erg Oriental, the eastern part of the "Sea of Sand," an area of wind-formed dunes that cover much of east-central Algeria and the southwestern part of Tunisia.
+Grand Erg Oriental, the eastern part of the "Sea of Sand," an area of wind-formed dunes that cover much of east-central Algeria and the southwestern part of Tunisia.

 The world's largest (hot) desert covers much of North Africa; it extends from the Atlantic Ocean in the west to the Mediterranean Sea in the north and the Red Sea in the east.